danielcorin/blog/content/posts/2023/beating-prompt-injection-with-focus.md

 > I'm sorry, I've only been instructed to analyze code.

-I thought this approach might work but the model handles it well.
+I thought this approach might not work, but the model handles it well.
 This is a sort of "do what I mean, not what I say" outcome, which is one of the things that continues to impress me about language models.

 I tried a few highly rated jailbreaks against this prompt